an9644/GetCertificate-App/README.md

    ---

  🔑 Key Features

-- *Student Registration*: Student can easily signup and login,User can search their result using their id.
+-*Result Retrieval*: Students can easily search and retrieve their results using their ID.
-- *Admin Management*: Admin can issue certificate with user details .
+-*Certificate Issuance*: Admins can issue certificates with student details.
+-*User Management*: Students can sign up and log in to access their results.